Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Fixed the Spaniards building two Sagrada Familias at once.
 - Buying a masterwork painting will now cost 100'000£ for everyone.
 - International Mountain Expeditions should no longer fire multiple times.
+- Fixed various bugs with national anthems, e.g. Persia using Peru's anthem (thanks to PPsyrius).
+- The AI will now build instrument workshops instead of airports to get Steinway as a company (thanks to PPsyrius).

 Performance:
 - Improved the performance of the Mountaineering Licence Diplomatic Action.